Preventing winter home disasters: what your insurance covers — and what it doesn’t I PEMCO

 Likely covered only by additional policies

 Environmental flooding.
-“Atmospheric rivers” fueled by warm, tropical air can spark sudden, catastrophic flooding as seen in areas of Washington’s Skagit and Whatcom counties this fall.
+“Atmospheric rivers” fueled by warm, tropical air can spark sudden, catastrophic flooding as seen in areas of Washington’s Skagit and Whatcom counties this winter.
 Standard homeowners and renter policies sold in the United States, including PEMCO’s, do not cover that kind of damage.
-You need specialized flood insurance, sold through the federal government and some private providers.
+You need specialized flood insurance, sold through the federal government, and some private providers.
 Although we can’t sell you the policy, our professionals at PEMCO Agency can help you explore your flood insurance options with information we already have on file.

 Share on social media